 You should also keep in mind that the APEX was released over 2 years ago now (in Fall 2018) and it’s possible that a newer version will come out in the next year or two.
 This is just speculation though, and I still feel that the APEX is a solid choice despite being an older model than the PACE 2.

-EDIT: COROS released a new APEX color in May 2021 for Mother’s Day.
+Update May 2021: COROS released a new APEX color for Mother’s Day.
 Because of this, I doubt there will be an APEX 2 for at least another year, but this is just speculation.
 I purchased an APEX 42mm in late April 2021 and really struggled between the the APEX and PACE 2 because of the age of the APEX and potential updates in the near future.
 I ultimately went with the APEX because of its premium build and trail running features.

 Where to Buy the COROS APEX and PACE 2